Privacy Policy

 - Account and identity data: Full name, username, email address, phone number, postal address, company name (if applicable)

 - Payment data: Billing address and payment card details (card number, expiration date, CVV).
-Note: full payment card data is processed directly by our payment processor (Borica) and is not stored on our servers
+Note: full payment card data is processed directly by our payment processor and is not stored on our servers

 - Communication data: Any information you provide when contacting us via email, support forms, or other communication channels